TACC/pvOSPRay/README.md

 ======

 <h2>About</h2>
 pvOSPRay is a ParaView plugin which creates a custom view using vtkOSPRay for rendering.
 Currently tested using ParaView 4.1.0 on linux using ICC.
-The code for ParaView, the plugin, and the base VTK code are all contained in the base of the vtkOSRPay repository.

 <h2>Using Existing modules on Stampede and Maverick</h2>
 <p>modules are provided for running on TACC's Stampede and Maverick clusters.
 A system wide release is planned, but for now module files must of custom loaded with the below instructions </p>